johnwargo/pi-remind-hd-notify/readme.md

 ![Remote Notify Prototype](https://github.com/johnwargo/pi-remind-hd-notify/blob/master/images/remote-notify-prototype.png)

 Pi Remind uses a network connected Raspberry Pi and a [Pimoroni Unicorn HAT HD](https://shop.pimoroni.com/products/unicorn-hat-hd) to flash the reminder.
 The project was originally built using the Pimoroni Unicorn HAT, and published in Make Magazine (makezine.com): [Get a Flashing Meeting Reminder with a Raspberry Pi](http://makezine.com/projects/get-a-flashing-meeting-reminder-with-a-raspberry-pi/).
 For this version, I upgraded the Unicorn HAT to the High Definition (HD) version which will allow me to display much cleaner and more interesting color patterns.
 The HD version of the Unicorn HAT has 256 LEDs vs the original Unicorn HAT's 64, for much higher pixel resolution.

-The Pi Remind project connects to a user's Google Calendar, then displays appointment reminders on a [Unicorn HAT HD](https://shop.pimoroni.com/products/unicorn-hat-hd).